auth0-samples/auth0-link-accounts-sample/RegularWebApp/README.md

 * Login with any available connection using [Lock](https://github.com/auth0/lock)
 * Login with email passwordless connections, using [Lock Passwordless](https://github.com/auth0/lock-passwordless)
 * Suggestion of linking to other accounts if other accounts with same verified email address are found
+* Automatically merge user_metadata and app_metadata on account linking
 * Display of current profile and linked accounts
 * Option to unlink an account